 With OpManager Plus' Workflow feature, you can perform basic fault management activities at an IT operations management level.
 Workflow's advanced capabilities enable you to execute fault management operations at both network performance management and configuration management levels from a single Workflow diagram.

 OpManager Plus allows IT admins to configure notification profiles universally across all IT operations management processes.
 This unified IT operations management tool helps you to ensure that when multiple alert messages pop up, each is managed adequately.

 A single notification profile can be used in multiple instances.
 When you receive multiple notifications for a particular problem from multiple tools, keeping track of which notification is for which device can be chaotic.
 However, with notification profiles, this can all be avoided.

 Unlike most vendors, OpManager Plus, a unified network management tool follows a single license model for multiple IT operations management processes.
 This unified model eliminates the need to purchase individual licenses for your IT operations management processes and the hassle of keeping track of various licensing models for the various processes/tools.

 OpManager Plus offers unified infrastructure monitoring by taking IT operations management beyond just detection and isolation of faults.
 From a single console, it allows alerts from various It operations management processes to be converted into actionable items via integration with various external tools including ITSM tools, alarms management tools, communication tools, etc.

-This allows the alerts to be converted into actionable items and helps IT admins take action to resolve the identified faults much more proactively, saving physical and mental effort as well as money.
+This unified ITOM-ITSM integration allows the alerts to be converted into actionable items and helps IT admins take action to resolve the identified faults much more proactively, saving physical and mental effort as well as money.

-Try our 30 day free trial and learn how implementing a unified IT Operations Monitoring solution like OpManager Plus will increase the your network monitoring efficiency.
+Try our 30 day free trial and learn how implementing a unified IT operations monitoring and management solution like OpManager Plus will increase your network monitoring efficiency.
 Or request a personalized demo custom catered to your requirements and understand how implementing a unified ITOM solution will benefit you.